-Governance is an emerging yet critically important area in cryptocurrency design.
-The MTA token will coordinate decentralised governance by incentivising stakeholders to act in the best interests of mStable.
-MTA holders are incentivised to maximise the overall growth, use and stability of mStable given:
+Governance is an emerging yet critically important area in cryptocurrency based mechanism design.
+The Meta token aims to coordinate decentralised governance by incentivising stakeholders to act in the best interests of mStable.
+Meta holders are incentivised to maximise the overall growth, use and stability of mStable given:

 Governance decisions will initially be determined by the core team, but will shift gradually to a community-based proposal system once mStable’s network activity achieves critical mass.
 The initial protocol contains an upgradable governance module, with the first version facilitating proposals between a closed group of participants whilst remaining visible and transparent.
 In future versions, the protocol is well placed to capitalise on existing DAO toolsets.

 The proposal system will govern the parameters of and execute actions in mStable, encompassing the: